 The target audience includes software managers and technical leads, software engineers, and requirements engineers who are concerned with security requirements in developed or acquired software.
 Security specialists who are involved in security requirements specification would benefit from this course.

 There are no formal prerequisites, although knowledge of software engineering processes in general and requirements engineering in particular would be helpful.
 Alternatively, knowledge of software security and the associated requirements issues would be helpful.

 Participants will receive:

-This 2-day course meets at the following times:
+This one-day course meets at the following times:

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.

 Carnegie Mellon University/Software Engineering Institute offices will be closed for winter break, December 23, 2016-January 2, 2017.
 SEI course registrations received during this period will be confirmed and enrollment completed on January 3, 2017.

 This course may be offered by special arrangement at customer sites.